MicrosoftDocs/azure-devops-docs/docs/pipelines/policies/retention.md

 * Test results
 * Run metadata

-Universal packages, Nuget, npm, and other packages are not tied to pipelines retention.
+Universal packages, NuGet, npm, and other packages are not tied to pipelines retention.

 ::: moniker-end